cemkavuklu/pointr-api/README.md

 # Pointr API
 This repo contains an API for the Pointr Case Study.

+You can find the OpenAPI specification for this API [here](pointr-api-spec.yaml).

+The specification can be viewed with [Swagger Editor](https://editor.swagger.io/).

+Simply copy and paste the contents of the spec file into the Swagger Editor.

 ## Installation
 The only requirement to run the API server is the [Rust Language Toolchain](https://www.rust-lang.org).